Nonlinear microtearing modes in MAST and their stochastic layer formation: The MAST reference case

 \section{The MAST reference case}

 The reference case is based on the MAST discharge \#22769, which corresponds to the high collisionality discharge from a two point collisionality scan in MAST, where the energy confinement time was found to scale approximately as $\tau_e\propto \nu_*^{-0.8}$~\cite{valovivc2011}, where $\nu_*=\nu_e qR/(\epsilon^{3/2}v_{\mathrm{th,e}})$.
 The equilibrium and the kinetic profiles used here have been obtained by running TRANSP.
 Equilibrium magnetic flux surfaces for this discharge are shown in Fig.~\ref{fig:equilibrium} at $t=0.2$~s.
-A linear gyrokinetic analysis at $r/a=0.6$ carried out in Ref.~\cite{valovivc2011} suggests that MTMs are the dominant linear microinstability at $k_y\rho_s\lesssim 1$ ($\rho_s=c_s/\Omega_{i}$ is the ion sound Larmor radius with $c_s=\sqrt{T_e/m_D}$ the ion sound speed, $\Omega_i=eB/m_D$ the ion cyclotron frequency and $m_D$ the deuterium mass), thus suggesting a possible important role played by MTMs in this discharge\footnote{Figure~5 in Ref.~\cite{valovivc2011} shows $\gamma_{\mathrm{MTM}}$ as a function of $\nu_{ei}$ at $k_y\rho_s=0.5$ and $r/a=0.6$, where the experimental collision frequency value is close to the maximum growth rate on this surface.
-It was noted that if MTMs were to dominate the heat transport, lowering the electron collisionality would reduce the electron heat flux from MTMs and be consistent with the observed energy confinement scaling $\tau_e\propto 1/\nu_*$.}.
-This case is therefore considered as a baseline scenario to characterise and analyse MTM turbulence and transport.
+A linear gyrokinetic analysis carried out in Ref.~\cite{valovivc2011} shows that MTMs are the dominant linear microinstability at $k_y\rho_s\lesssim 1$ ($\rho_s=c_s/\Omega_{i}$ is the ion sound Larmor radius with $c_s=\sqrt{T_e/m_D}$ the ion sound speed, $\Omega_i=eB/m_D$ the ion cyclotron frequency and $m_D$ the deuterium mass), thus suggesting a possible important role played by MTM turbulence in this discharge (only linear simulations were performed in Ref.~\cite{valovivc2011}).
+Therefore this experimental case is of particular interest to characterise and analyse MTM turbulence and transport and is considered as a baseline case for the following analysis.
 Details on the equilibrium and profiles are reported in Ref.~\cite{valovivc2011}.

-In this work, we perform local linear and nonlinear gyrokinetic simulations at a radial surface located in the middle of the tokamak core ($r/a=0.5$) and depicted as a red line in Fig.~\ref{fig:equilibrium}.
+In this work, we perform local linear and nonlinear gyrokinetic simulations at two radial surfaces located in the tokamak core at $r/a=0.5$ (depicted as a red line in Fig.~\ref{fig:equilibrium}) and $r/a=0.6$.
 The safety factor and magnetic shear profiles in a region around $r/a=0.5$ are also shown in Fig.~\ref{fig:equilibrium}.
-A Miller parameterisation~\cite{miller1998}, obtained by fitting this radial surface using the \texttt{pyrokinetics} python library~\cite{pyrokinetics}, is considered in the following.
-Local parameters are reported in table~\ref{tab:equilibrium}.
+A Miller parameterisation~\cite{miller1998}, obtained by fitting the two radial surfaces using the \texttt{pyrokinetics} python library~\cite{pyrokinetics}, is considered in the following.
+Local parameters at $r/a=0.5$ and $r/a=0.6$ are reported in table~\ref{tab:equilibrium}.
+In the following, we consider the surface at $r/a=0.5$, while the surface at $r/a=0.6$ is discussed in Sec.~\ref{sec:rad06}.